-LPD-C is a latent factor model (FM), which is widely used for modeling multivariate Gaussian data, including microarrays.
-Rogers et al. (2005) proposed Latent Process Decomposition (LPD) framework for high-dimensional Gaussian data (LPD-G) in the context of microarray data.
-LPD-G is a more flexible approach than classical unsupervised approaches (hierarchical or K-means clustering) to model the biological hypothesis that genes work in groups or networks.
+LPD-C is a special case of the Latent Process Decomposition (LPD) framework.
+A specific case of LPD was first proposed for high-dimensional Gaussian data (LPD-G) in the context of microarray data (Rogers et al., 2005).
+Rogers et al. (2005) proposed LPD-G as a more flexible approach than classical unsupervised approaches (hierarchical or K-means clustering) to model the biological hypothesis that genes work in groups or networks.
 Because their main objective was to find clusters of genes in microarray data, Rogers et al. (2005) do not select candidate genes suitable for further exploration.
-The extended LPD framework, of which LPD-G and LPD-C are special cases, amends the original generative Bayesian model via a second stage that selects candidate gene-subsets.
+The proposed LPD framework, of which LPD-G and LPD-C are special cases, amends the original generative Bayesian model via a second stage that selects candidate gene-subsets.
 Selected genes have two properties: they are a small fraction of the total number of genes, and they are associated to their respective subsets with high probabilities.
-The generative model of LPD is an example of Bayesian FM, the processes in LPD correspond to factors in FM.
-West (2003) and Carvalho et al. (2008) present applications of FMs to microarray data.
+Since the generative Bayesian model of LPD is an example of Bayesian Latent Factor model (BLFM), the processes in LPD correspond to factors in BLFM.
+West (2003) and Carvalho et al. (2008) present applications of BLFM to microarray data.
 Their model is similar to LPD-G's modeling approach.
-Dunson and Herring (2005) model discrete outcomes, including count data, using a FM.
+Dunson and Herring (2005) model discrete outcomes, including count data, using BLFM.
 An extension of their model to high-dimensional count data, which accounts for the fact that genes act in networks, is similar to LPD-C's generative Bayesian model.
-That said, there is a key difference between FMs and LPD.
-In FMs, latent factors (processes) are of main interest, whereas in LPD the focus is on estimating mean genomic effects.
+That said, there is a key difference between BLFM and LPD.
+In BLFM, latent factors (processes) are of main interest, whereas in LPD the focus is on estimating mean genomic effects.

-Motivated by the need for a computationally efficient and unsupervised Bayesian approach for NGS data analysis that groups and selects genes into clusters, we develop the methodology and associated computations for LPD-C. When applied to NGS data, LPD-C's first stage is an unsupervised approach to model the biological hypothesis that genes work in groups, or processes, and is a special case of the mixed membership modeling framework (Airoldi et al., 2005).
-This stage adapts and extends the variational Bayes algorithm of Latent Dirichlet Allocation algorithm (LDA) (Blei et al., 2003) for computationally efficient estimation of the parameters and hyperparameters.
+Motivated by the need for a Bayesian approach that selects genes, the methodology and associated computations for LPD-C are developed in the context of NGS data.
+LPD-C is a two stage approach that adapts to the underlying latent structure of the data and helps in understanding complex systems.
+When applied to NGS data, LPD-C's first stage is an unsupervised approach to model the biological hypothesis that genes work in groups, or processes, and is a special case of the mixed membership modeling framework (Airoldi et al., 2005).
+This stage uses a variational empirical Bayesian approach that adapts the Latent Dirichlet Allocation algorithm (LDA) (Blei et al., 2003) to model the generative mechanism of NGS data.
+In doing so the framework becomes highly extensible and facilitates computationally efficient estimation of the parameters and hyperparameters.
 The second stage uses the parameter estimates from the first stage to select candidate genes, organized as gene-subsets, using empirical Bayes hypothesis testing framework (Efron, 2010).
 The second stage has few assumptions and controls the number of false discoveries.
 In real data analysis, LPD-C's results agree closely with those of hypothesis testing and penalized likelihood based approaches.
-LPD-C's distinguishing feature is that it selects a small fraction of genes, grouped as genesubsets, in NGS data.
-Being an unsupervised approach, LPD-C cannot model the effects of covariates.
-Specifically, it cannot be used for differential gene expression analysis; however, it can be easily modified to yield its supervised extensions.
+LPD-C's distinguishing features are that it selects gene-subsets in NGS data, and it can be easily extended to model data from more complicated experimental designs.